By the end of this chapter, you will be able to:

 In this case study, the involvement of fishing communities in the management of fisheries was essential for the effective implementation of quota policies as well as restrictions on permitted types of fishing.
 More information on these types of participatory approaches is available at Research for Organizing, which shows you how to use very practical toolkits for developing action efforts to solve community problems.

 In the next section, we will show the importance of designing effective programs, or programs that actually work.
-Programs that are designed to work effectively are called “,” meaning that prior research has shown that these programs are successful in what they are intended to do.
+Programs that are designed to work effectively are called “evidence-based,” meaning that prior research has shown that these programs are successful in what they are intended to do.
 Another essential feature of community interventions is that they are implemented interventions to meet the needs and interests of the community.
 We will show how the outcomes of the intervention depend, in part, on the degree of readiness for change in the community.
 A high degree of readiness means that the community members are generally excited about the intervention and committed to seeing the program through.
 Finally, community interventions are implemented successfully when the community psychologists have the necessary skills and abilities to work collaboratively with community members to make effective, long-lasting changes.